 - 1. Credit for prior undergraduate work at accredited institutions. - 2.
 Classes one night per week plus an online component. - 3.
-Total of three Directed Studies in the program (online). - 4.
+Carefully selected courses are delivered fully online. - 4.
 Completion within 13 months. - 5.
 All classes taken with other motivated and dedicated adults. - 6.
 Each module has one course; all courses are offered sequentially. - 7.
 Moderate tuition package with choice of individualized tuition plans for the working adult.